dglins/PDFProcess/README.md

 regexes = {
     'process': r'\s+(\d{7}-\d{2}\.\d{4}\.\d\.\d{2}\.\d{4})'
 }
+required_fields=["process"]
 ```
+### Importance of the required_fields
+The required fields are critical for ensuring that the output CSV contains essential data on every row.
+When processing PDFs, not all lines or sections may contain complete information, leading to potential gaps in the final CSV.
+The required fields ensure that specific, essential pieces of information are always extracted and present in the output.

 ### Example of Regular Expression Usage:
 Given the regular expression `regexes = {'first_col': r"exemple (\d+) splomx (.+)"}`, the system will: